Home

 Campaign to protect old growth forests sponsored by the Rainforest Action Network

-The ancient forests of North America have almost completely disappeared due to robber barons such as Weyerhaeuser.
-The company first grabbed lands held in public trust in 1900 and continues its pillage today: in May 2008 Weyerhaeuser cut a dirty deal with Plum Creek Timber in Montana which netted the two forest liquidators a total of almost $700 million in tax breaks.
-We continue to give legitimacy to the annihilation of nature by making loggers into folk heros and by accepting ruthless capitalists as cultural patrons.
+Most of the ancient forests of North America have been wantonly hacked down by robber barons such as Weyerhaeuser.
+The company grabbed lands held in public trust in 1900 and continues its pillage today: in May 2008 Weyerhaeuser cut a dirty deal with Plum Creek Timber in Montana which netted the two forest liquidators a total of almost $700 million in tax breaks.
+We continue to give legitimacy to the wrecking of nature by making loggers into folk heros and by accepting ruthless capitalists as cultural patrons.
 The Forest History Society proudly proclaims that its existance is largely due to German immigrant Frederick ("Timber King") Weyerhaeuser, and his "personal dedication to preserving the history of the industry that built his family's fortune."
 The Society goes even further and pretentiously claims to be "unique as the only organization on the planet solely dedicated to preserving forest and conservation history."
 Back in 1944, Weyerhaeuser's logging propaganda was more directly shown in a series of murals (right).

 "Mill B" was designed to facilitate the massive eastward shipping of old growth timber products by the Great Northern Railroad (above).
 Its president, James Hill, did a murky deal with Frederick Weyerhaeuser in 1900 that amounted to one of the largest single land transfers in American history, much of which included dubiously obtained public land.
 Weyerhaeuser continued to purchase timberland: it was a time of "timber billions" as proclaimed by a 1923 booklet published by three railway companies to drum up investment (right).
 The cover illustration shows four burly loggers struggling to move a log at a camp in the forest.
 Like the 1944 Weyerhaeuser mural series, the social realism style of the illustration seems to support the rights of workers.
 In reality, the illustration functioned as visual propaganda, disguising the dangerous working conditions and long hours of the poorly paid industrial labourers.